h2oai/residuals-vis/residuals/vis/tasks.md

 DONE   y-position for categorical independent variables DONE + sort by the sum of the residuals for each category DONE   (for each class)
+DONE + draw points on top of boxes
+DONE + draw points residual vs index value
+DONE   after sorting by residual value, descending

 ---

-+ show boxplot with no fill, only skeleton
++ show boxplot with no fill, only skeleton if configured
 + show one series of points, sorted

 + set consistent ID for first chart
   'chart'
   'predictBoxplot'

-+ draw residual vs index value after sorting by residual value, descending

 ### classfication